Physical Therapist Salary

 Job opportunities are likely to be strong for licensed physical therapists in all settings.
 They may be found particularly in acute hospital, skilled nursing, and orthopedic settings, where the elderly are most often treated.
 And the outlook is especially favorable in rural areas, because many physical therapists live in highly populated urban and suburban areas.

-Source: U.S. Bureau of Labor Statistics 2016-17 Occupational Outlook Handbook; Physical Therapists.
+Source: U.S. Bureau of Labor Statistics’ 2019 Occupational Employment Statistics.

 *The salary information listed is based on a national average, unless noted.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and other factors.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.